IBM/aspera-cli/docs/README.erb.md

 > [!NOTE]
 > If you are using ATS as part of AoC, then authentication is through AoC, not IBM Cloud.
-> Refer to the AoC section instead.
+> See the AoC section instead.

 This section is about using ATS with an IBM cloud subscription.